 Net change in unrealized appreciation (depreciation) on investments reflects the net change in the fair value of our investment portfolio.
-For the years ended December 31, 2022 and 2021, we had \$(24.6) million and \$10.7 million of net change in unrealized (depreciation) appreciation on investments, respectively.
-The net change in unrealized (depreciation) appreciation our investments for the year ended December 31, 2022 compared to the prior year was primarily due to changes in the capital market conditions of our investments and the values at which they were realized, caused by the fluctuation in the market and in the economy.
+For the years ended December 31, 2023 and 2022, we had \$10.1 million and \$(24.6) million of het change in unrealized appreciation (depreciation) on investments, respectively.
+The net change in unrealized appreciation (depreciation) our investments for the year ended December 31, 2023 compared to the prior year was primarily due to changes in the capital market conditions of our investments and the values at which they were realized, caused by the fluctuation in the market and in the economy.